ManishDV/ManishDV/README.md

 # 💫 About Me:
-Hey there, I'm Manish Visave, from last 1.5 years working as Associate Engineer in Acquia.
+Hey there, I'm Manish Visave, Data Engineer with 4.5+ years of experience.
 I work primarily on Java, Snowflake, SQL and Python.
 I have experties on git, docker, JIRA, Hadoop, Spark and AWS.<br>Currently I'm Learning about Spring and Hibernate to expand my experties. <br>I'm interested in backend and data engineering roles and love to hear about any collaboration opportunities

 ## 🌐 Socials: